4-AcO-DiPT

 4-AcO-DiPT, also known as 4-acetoxy-N,N-diisopropyltryptamine or as ipracetin, is a psychedelic drug of the tryptamine and 4-hydroxytryptamine families related to 4-AcO-DMT (psilacetin).
 It is taken orally.

 The drug is thought to likely be a prodrug of 4-HO-DiPT, which acts as a non-selective serotonin receptor agonist including of the serotonin 5-HT_{2A} receptor.
 It produces psychedelic-like effects in animals.

-4-AcO-DiPT was first described in the scientific literature by Alexander Shulgin by 2003.
+4-AcO-DiPT was first described in the literature by 1999.
 It was encountered as a novel designer drug in 2005.

 Use and effects

 According to Alexander Shulgin in a 2003 literature review, the dose range of 4-AcO-DiPT is 6 to 10 mg orally.
 For comparison, the dose range of 4-HO-DiPT is listed as 15 to 20 mg in the same review.
+Other reports of the properties and effects of 4-AcO-DiPT in humans have also been reported in The Entheogen Review.
+The effects of 4-AcO-DiPT are said to be essentially identical to those of 4-HO-DiPT.
+A wider dose range of 15 to 40 mg orally has also been reported.
+Its onset is said to be 30 to 45 minutes, peak effects occur after 1.5 hours, and its duration is said to be approximately 3.5 hours.

 Pharmacology

 Pharmacodynamics

 4-AcO-DiPT is thought to be likely to function as prodrug of 4-HO-DiPT, although pharmacokinetic studies are still needed to confirm this.
 It acts as a serotonin 5-HT_{2} receptor agonist, albeit with greatly reduced potency relative to 4-HO-DiPT.
 The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.